jackrobertscott/hobson-180221/README.md

 const unicornResource = new Resource({
   name: 'Unicorn',
   schema: unicornSchema,
-  path: '/unicorns', // optional: this will default to "/unicorns" });
+  address: '/unicorns', // optional: this will default to "/unicorns" });

 // other cool things...